kyungjae-lee/engineers-notebook/real-time-operating-systems/creating-freertos-project.md

 * Copy `License/` from the downloaded kernel source folder into `Project/ThirdParty/FreeRTOS`.

-* Copy the FreeRTOS kernel source into `Project/ThirdParty/FreeRTOS`.
+* Copy the FreeRTOS kernel source (the contents of the `Source/` not the folder itself) into `Project/ThirdParty/FreeRTOS`.

   `portable/` contains architecture-dependent part of the FreeRTOS kernel.